bogdanvuk/pygears/README.rst

       return dout

 **PyGears** proposes a single generic interface for all modules (`read about the hardware implementation of the interface here <https://bogdanvuk.github.io/pygears/gears.html#gears-interface>`_) and provides a way to use powerful features of Python language to compose modules writen in an existing HDL (currently only supports SystemVerilog).
-Based on the Python description, **PyGears** generates functionaly equivalent, synthesizable RTL.
+Based on the Python description, **PyGears** generates functionaly equivalent, synthesizable RTL code.

 Furthermore, **PyGears** offers a way to write verification environment in high-level Python language and co-simulate the generated RTL with an external HDL simulator. **PyGears** featuresf a completely free solution using `Verilator <http://www.veripool.org/wiki/verilator>`_ simulator and standard SystemVerilog simulators via the `DPI <https://en.wikipedia.org/wiki/SystemVerilog_DPI>`_ (tested on proprietary Questa and NCSim simulators).